Concept Graph Neural Networks for Surgical Video Understanding: Abstract

 \section{Abstract}

-We constantly integrate our knowledge and understanding of the world to enhance our interpretation of what we see.
-This ability is crucial in application domains which entail reasoning about multiple entities and concepts, such as AI-augmented surgery.
-In this paper, we propose a novel way of integrating conceptual knowledge into temporal analysis tasks via temporal concept graph networks.
-In the proposed networks, a global knowledge graph is incorporated into the temporal analysis of surgical instances, learning the meaning of concepts and relations as they apply to the data.
-We demonstrate our results in surgical video data for tasks such as verification of critical view of safety, as well as estimation of Parkland grading scale.
-The results show that our method improves recognition and detection of complex benchmarks as well as enables other analytic applications of interest.
+Analysis of relations between objects and comprehension of abstract concepts in the surgical video is important in AI-augmented surgery.
+Yet, building models that integrate our knowledge and understanding of surgery remains a challenging endeavor.
+In this paper, we propose a novel way to integrate conceptual knowledge into temporal analysis tasks using temporal concept graph networks.
+In the proposed networks, a knowledge graph is incorporated into the temporal video analysis of surgical notions, learning the meaning of concepts and relations as they apply to the data.
+We demonstrate results in surgical video data for tasks such as verification of the critical view of safety, estimation of the Parkland grading scale as well as recognizing instrument-action-tissue triplets.
+The results show that our method improves the recognition and detection of complex benchmarks as well as enables other analytic applications of interest.